Programs & Services

 LifeSTEPS’ professional social service staff provide a wide variety of programs and services, depending on the needs of each senior or multifamily community.
 Our services meet all state and federal social service requirements for affordable housing communities.
 The combination of individual services and community-wide programs enable us to help build strong, vibrant and resilient residential communities.

 LifeSTEPS clients are made up of many races, nationalities, and cultures, yet their most basic and greatest needs are the same.
-We work to partner with local agencies such as food banks, super markets, and faith based organizations to bring hunger relief to families in need.
+We work to partner with local agencies such as food banks, super markets, and faith based organizations to bring hunger relief to families and older adults in need.

 To the best of our ability we utilize standard methods of fundraising, including grant requests, individual donor solicitation, and community events, to raise emergency assistance funds.
 As an organization, we are dedicated to consistently pursing funding partnerships that will help our clients maintain housing while learning life skills that help them to reach their potential in life.